Wanted Myanmar firebrand abbot Wirathu summoned by Buddhist council

 Facebook blacklisted him in January 2018 after a string of incendiary posts targeting the Rohingya.

-Rights groups say these helped whip up animosity towards the community, laying foundations for a military crackdown in 2017 that forced some 740,000 to flee to Bangladesh.
+Rights groups say these helped whip up animosity towards the Muslim minority, laying foundations for a military crackdown in 2017 that forced some 740,000 to flee to Bangladesh.

-Like many in Myanmar, Wirathu pejoratively refers to the minority as "Bengali", implying they are illegal immigrants.
+Like many in Myanmar, Wirathu pejoratively refers to Rohingya as "Bengali", implying they are illegal immigrants.

 Refugees' testimonies of mass killings, rapes and arson spurred UN investigators to call for the prosecution of top generals for "genocide" and the International Criminal Court (ICC) is conducting a preliminary probe.